Entrepreneurs may be able to avoid bankruptcy by anticipating difficulties - if they keep a close eye on the financial situation of their business.

-The declaration of initiation of rehabilitation proceedings also has to state:
+The declaration of initiation of rehabilitation proceedings shall also include:

-- the representatives of the company or legal entity and liquidators, if appointed, and also, in the case of a company, the first names and surnames and places of residence of the shareholders (partners in the company) responsible for the company's liabilities without limitation;
+- first name and surname of the debtor, the debtor’s name or commercial name, place of residence or seat, and, if the debtor is a partnership or legal entity, the representatives of the partnership or legal entity and liquidators, if appointed, and also, in case of a partnership, first names and surnames and places of residence of the partners responsible for the partnership’s liabilities without limitation;

 - the place in which the business enterprise or other assets of the debtor are located;

-- a declaration stating that it is not a business entity against which bankruptcy proceedings comprising liquidation of assets or in the course of which a liquidation arrangement has been adopted are being conducted, if less than 5 years have passed since the legally binding and valid conclusion of the proceedings;
+- a declaration stating that it is not a business entity which already completed rehabilitation proceedings if it has been discontinued before the lapse of less than 2 years; which has already been a party to an arrangement with creditors concluded in rehabilitation or bankruptcy proceedings, if the arrangement has been completed before the lapse of less than 5 years; against which bankruptcy proceedings comprising liquidation of assets or in the course of which a liquidation arrangement has been adopted are being conducted, if less than 5 years have passed since the legally binding and valid conclusion of the proceedings;

-- a declaration with a signature certified by a notary public, affirming that the data and the declaration contained in the declaration of initiation of rehabilitation proceedings and documentation attached to it are true.
+- a declaration with a signature certified by a notary public, affirming that the declaration and the data contained in the declaration of initiation of rehabilitation proceedings and documentation attached to it are true.

 The following documents also have to be attached to the motion:

-- an up-to-date list of the individual assets with information as to their estimated value;
+- an up-to-date list of individual assets with information as to their estimated value;

-- a balance sheet drawn up for the purpose of the proceedings as at a day no more than thirty days prior to the day the motion is filed;
+- a balance sheet drawn up for the purpose of the proceedings as on a day falling no later than thirty days prior to the day the motion is filed;

-- a list of creditors stating their addresses and amounts of the claims of each of them, and the dates the claims become due, as well as a list of the forms of security established by the creditors on the assets, and dates on which they were established;
+- a list of creditors stating their addresses and amounts of receivables due to each of them, and the dates the receivables become due, as well as a list of the forms of security established by the creditors on the assets, and dates on which they were established;

-- a declaration of repayments of claims or other debts during the six months preceding the day the motion is filed;
+- a declaration of repayments of receivables or other debts made during the six months preceding the day the motion is filed;

-- a list of entities that have material liabilities towards the debtor, with addresses and descriptions of the claims, the dates on which they arose, and the dates on which they become due ;
+- a list of entities that have material liabilities towards the debtor, with their addresses and descriptions of liabilities, the dates on which they arose, and the dates on which they become due;

 - a list of the types of enforcement title and executory title against the debtor;

-- information regarding the proceedings to establish over the debtor’s assets mortgages, pledges, registered pledges and treasury pledges and burdens of other kinds which are subject to registration in a land and mortgage register or registers, and regarding other court or administrative proceedings pending with regard to the debtor's assets;
+- information regarding the proceedings to establish mortgages, pledges, registered pledges and treasury pledges over the debtor’s assets, as well as encumbrances of other kinds which are subject to registration in a land and mortgage register or other registers, and regarding other court or administrative proceedings pending with regard to the debtor's assets;

-- information as to the place of residence of representatives of the company or legal entity and liquidators, if appointed.
+- information as to the place of residence of representatives of the partnership or legal entity and liquidators, if appointed.

 The court decision